profexorgeek/NarfoxSparrow/README.md

 - ApiSecret: your API secret, issued by [Twitter](https://developer.twitter.com)
 - LogLevel: the logging verbosity, defaults to `Debug`
 - ContentPath: the root path for your content, this will be prepended to image filenames
+- MinimumTweetsBeforeRepeat: the history length, the app will try to avoid tweeting duplicate content more frequently than this number
 - MinimumHoursBetweenTweets: the minimum hours between tweets, can be a decimal
 - MaximumHoursBetweenTweets: the maximum hours between tweets, can be a decimal
 - HashtagsPerTweet: the number of hashtags that are randomly appended to each tweet.
 This number should be smaller than the number of hashtags specified in your project config!